Building SORT with source code

-SORT is a cross-platform project that runs on multiple platforms, including Windows, Mac OS, and Ubuntu.
+SORT is a cross-platform project that runs on multiple platforms, including Windows, Mac OS(Both Intel and Apple Silicon), and Ubuntu.

 It is fully open-source and built on C++ 17.
 Following are the mandatory software to compile SORT:

 - CMake (3.1 or higher version, please also put cmake in executable directory so that the script can call it.).

 - C++ compiler that compiles C++17. ( MSVC 2015, GCC 5 ).